Why Choose Dementech For Paediatric Epilepsy Treatment?

 FAQs About Paediatric Epilepsy

-We aim to see patients in the same week of their enquiry wherever possible.
+We strive to see all patients within the same week of their enquiry whenever possible, ensuring timely assessment and support for your child.

 Have a Question?